yisimin/origin/README.md

 dev

-Creating a new branch is quick & simple.
+Creating a new branch is quick & simples.

 Creating a new branch is quick AND simple.